Umisell/Umisell/README.md

 ## ✨ Identity

-> Aesthetic meets blockchain.
+> Aesthetic meets blockchain
-> Creativity meets decentralization.
+> Creativity meets decentralization

 **Umisell** is a Web3 persona focused on building, experimenting,
-and growing within the crypto ecosystem with a unique pink aesthetic identity.
+and growing within the crypto ecosystem

 ---